zlib-ng/zlib-ng/test/benchmarks/README.md

 | `--benchmark_no_power_throttling` | Windows | Opt out of EcoQoS so the process runs at full clock on performance cores. |
 | `--benchmark_priority=<normal\|high\|realtime>` | Windows | Set the process priority class for more deterministic scheduling. |

+*Reproducibility*

+Google Benchmark's own advice for run to run variance is environmental.
+Pin the CPU governor to performance, disable boost, pin the process to a core, and raise its scheduling priority.
+Passing `--benchmark_enable_random_interleaving=true` interleaves repetitions of different benchmarks, which lowers variance further.

+Code layout is a separate source of noise.
+Function entries land wherever the linker puts them, so adding or removing unrelated code shifts a hot loop within its cache line and changes its speed with no source change at all.
+Configuring with `-DWITH_BENCHMARK_STABLE_LAYOUT=ON` aligns every function entry to 64 bytes and disables Clang's machine outliner, so a function's internal layout no longer depends on what precedes it.
+These flags change the code being measured, so enable them on both sides of a comparison or on neither.

 There are two different benchmarks, micro and macro.

 ### Benchmark benchmark_zlib